solliancenet/microsoft-postgres-docs-project/labs/03_postgres_extensions.md

 >
 > This lab relies on the Azure Database for PostgreSQL Flexible Server database created in **Hands on Lab 1: Provisioning, configuring, and getting started with development**.

+**TODO: Determine what version of Postgres should be used for this lab and the next.
+V16 does not currently support the `postgis` and `timescaledb` extensions.**

 In this lab, you work with the following common PostgreSQL extensions:

 | Extension | Description |